Patrician Brothers' College, Fairfield: Technology

-The college is currently undertaking a five-year technology roll over period.
+The college has undertaken a five-year technology roll over period.
 The College recently purchased and installed new computers in the Information and Technology Centre, new laptops and light probe projectors, 5 portable projection systems which are used for student presentations in the ITC, TAS and science blocks, a new computer lab in the science block, and several touch sensitive SmartBoards.
 Technology is being incorporated in all lessons and is utilised as a teaching aid in the senior school.
 Additional fixed SmartBoard and Data Projector units have been installed in over 90% of the student learning areas and classrooms.

-With the provision of the Rudd Government's "Digital Education Revolution" Patrician Brothers College Fairfield will be one of the first schools to provide specially customized Apple MacBook's to over 400 Years 9 and 10 students in 2009.
+With the provision of the Rudd government's "Digital Education Revolution" Patrician Brothers College Fairfield will be one of the first schools to provide specially customised Apple MacBook's to over 400 Years 9 and 10 students in 2009.
 In commitment to this scheme, all students who enter Year 9 at the college will be provided with their own personal laptop computer to be used through their remaining time at the college.
-In 2011, Year 7 and 8 students are to purchase their own Apple MacBooks due to a policy change within the current Gillard Government.
+In 2011, Year 7 and 8 students are to purchase their own Apple MacBooks due to a policy change within the current Gillard government.

 To facilitate this rollout scheme, the college has implemented wireless WiFi network in 2009–2010.
 This $40 000 project seeing new wireless access points being installed across campus and Intranet capabilities being expanded to cover 95% of the school grounds including the school oval.
 Electrical infrastructure such as digital projectors have also been installed on the entire college campus.